(published on BLINKING EYE, http://www.

 Email Poem |

-Analysis and Comments on NIGHT
+Comments, Analysis, and Meaning on NIGHT

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem NIGHT here.